-Last modified: August 05, 2024
+Last modified: October 10, 2024

 This article is written in: 🇺🇸

-Working with Unix Data Streams
+Working with Data Streams

-In Unix, input redirection, streams, pipes, and filters are fundamental concepts for efficient data processing.
-Input redirection (<) allows commands to read from files, while output redirection (>) sends output to files.
-Streams (stdin, stdout, stderr) manage the flow of data between commands and the system.
-Pipes (|) connect the output of one command to the input of another, enabling seamless command chaining.
-Filters, such as grep and awk, are commands that process data streams, allowing users to manipulate and extract information efficiently.
-Together, these tools offer powerful ways to handle and transform data in Unix.
+Input redirection (<) allows a command to read from a file, while output redirection (>) sends a command's output to a file.
+Streams like stdin, stdout, and stderr control the flow of data between commands and the system, where stdin is the input, stdout is the standard output, and stderr is the error output.
+Pipes (|) connect the output of one command directly into the input of another, enabling you to chain commands together seamlessly.
+Filters, such as grep and awk, process these data streams, allowing you to search, manipulate, and extract information efficiently.

 Standard Streams